 Sub-Accounts (End-Customer / Linked Accounts) are the operational accounts within a WACM hierarchy where storage resources are created and consumed.
 As child accounts, Sub-Accounts sit beneath either a Control Account (enterprise model) or a Channel Account (partner model).
 Sub-Accounts remain logically isolated from one another while enabling centralized oversight from their parent account.

-With Control Accounts
+Control Accounts With Sub-Accounts

 The Control Account can: